Automatic Construction of Clinical Scoring Systems with LLM Agents: Deployable Clinical Scoring Systems

 \textbf{Rule-based feature construction.} A \emph{rule} is a binary-valued predicate \( r(\tilde{\mathbf{x}}) : \mathbb{R}^{p'} \rightarrow \{0,1\}, \) corresponding to a clinical statement, drawn from a restricted, clinically motivated rule language.
 The candidate rule dictionary is \(\mathcal{R} = \{ r_j(\tilde{\mathbf{x}}) \}_{j=1}^{|\mathcal{R}|}. \) The clinical checklists and the allowed rule families reflect constructs recurring in guideline-based scoring systems and bedside decision rules (see Appendix \ref{app:case_study}).

 \textbf{Why unit-weighted checklists?} Clinical scoring systems are typically applied under time pressure, interruption, and incomplete information, where cognitive load and memorability are primary bottlenecks \cite{Miller1956}.
 Empirically, widely adopted clinical guidelines almost universally take the form of short additive checklists composed of binary conditions and small total score ranges.
 Classical results on \emph{improper linear models} further show that equal-weighted additive models often perform comparably to optimally weighted linear predictors \cite{Dawes1979}, aligning with evidence that simple, transparent heuristics are particularly effective under time pressure and uncertainty \cite{Gigerenzer2011}.
+Furthermore, prior work has shown that automatically constructed checklist models can achieve performance comparable to more flexible models when operating over fixed feature representations \cite{Zhang2021}.
 Allowing non-unit weights increases mental arithmetic burden and reduces transparency, often necessitating calculators or electronic support.
 Similarly, deeply nested logic trees require tracking multiple contingent branches and intermediate states, which exceeds cognitive limits in bedside settings; as a result, such models are rarely adopted without computational mediation.
 We therefore adopt simplicity as an explicit design objective rather than a byproduct of regularization.
-By deliberately restricting the model class to the simplest structure, unit weighted $N$-of-$M$ checklists, we maximize memorability, auditability, and reliable bedside execution.
+By deliberately restricting the model class to the simplest structure, unit-weighted $N$-of-$M$ checklists, we maximize memorability, auditability, and reliable bedside execution.